 Several material handling equipment manufacturers design, engineer and manufacture a wide variety of self-contained, goods-to-person, automated storage and retrieval systems (AS/RS).
-With the focus shifting from picking pallets and cases to picking individual items or “eaches”, there has been an explosion of ASRS technologies available on the market to help warehouse, distribution and manufacturing operations make this shift. .
+With the focus shifting from picking pallets and cases to picking individual items or “eaches”, there has been an explosion of types of ASRS technologies available in the market to help warehouse, distribution and manufacturing operations make this change.

-Shelf based picking - an entire tray of product is delivered to an operator
+These 8 ASRS technologies can be broken down into three major categories based on how they deliver goods:- Shelf based picking - an entire shelf or tray of product is delivered to an operator

-Bin based picking - an individual bin or tote is delivered to the operator
+- Bin based picking - an individual bin or tote of product is delivered to the operator

-Robotic picking - robots are operating within an enclosed shelving system to deliver goods to an operator
+- Robotic picking - robots are used to deliver products to an operator

 Shelf and Tray Picking ASRS Technologies

-The vertical carousel has been around for decades.
+The Vertical Carousel Module has been around for decades.
 Comprised of a series of carriers attached to a chain drive, a motor powers the carriers’ bi-directional travel in a vertical loop around a track—similar to a Ferris wheel.
 These automated storage and retrieval systems deliver slow- to medium-velocity items safely and quickly to an ergonomically positioned work counter at the operator’s command.
 Manufactures add new bells and whistles with each revision, but the heart of the technology remains the same.

 Offering throughput at rates of 100 to 400 lines per hour, higher rates can be easily be achieved with the addition of light-directed picking technologies and batching stations that allow picking of multiple orders simultaneously.
-Offering capacities of 1,650 pounds per carrier, the vertical carousel is a reliable and cost effective solution that shouldn’t be overlooked.
+Offering capacities of 1,430 pounds per carrier, the Vertical Carousel Module is a reliable and cost-effective solution that shouldn’t be overlooked.

-Horizontal carousels consist of highly dense storage bins mounted on an oval track which rotates horizontally to deliver slow- to medium-moving product storage locations to an operator, these automated storage and retrieval systems handle both items and cases weighing up to 200 pounds.
+Horizontal Carousel Modules consist of highly dense storage bins mounted on an oval track which rotates horizontally to deliver slow- to medium-moving product storage locations to an operator, these automated storage and retrieval systems handle both items and cases with a maximum weight capacity of 2,000 pounds per carrier.

 #3 Vertical Lift Modules (VLMs)